graphql/graphql-spec/spec/Section 3 -- Type System.md

 of a GraphQL document as an indicator that they should be evaluated differently by a validator, executor, or client tool such as a code generator.

-GraphQL implementations should provide the `@skip` and `@include` directives.

-GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the schema.

 Directives must only be used in the locations they are declared to belong in.
 In this example, a directive is defined which can be used to annotate a field: